-Greg and his wife, Amie (Hoebel) (’98) are the proud parents of two sons, Ashton and Chase.
-In addition to spending time with them, Lucas enjoys playing golf with his son.
+Greg and his wife, Amie (Hoebel) (’98), are the proud parents of two sons, Ashton and Chase.
+In addition to spending time with them, Lucas enjoys playing golf.
 He and Amie are both actively involved as elders in their church, Life Family, where they also lead a life group for married couples.

 Read along to hear more from Greg as he reflects on his journey and connection with ETBU.